Moroccan fossil trade: Impact on scientific research

 Fossils that are believed by the Moroccan fossil diggers to not hold any commercial value are often neglected and become unrecoverable.
 In combination with collectorship biases in museums (museums tend to prioritize collecting rare and impressive specimens and tend to not build large collections of common specimens), collectorship biases among Moroccan fossil collectors have in cases resulted in erroneous paleoecological interpretations, such as the prevalent idea that the Kem Kem beds preserve an unusually large number of predatory dinosaurs, with a skewed predator-prey ratio.

 On the positive side, paleontologists have made many important discoveries based on the fossils uncovered in Morocco, such as the identification of hundreds of new species of trilobites and other animals both vertebrates and invertebrates.
 Without the markets and industries that support the excavators and preparators in Morocco, a large number of these new species would likely never have been uncovered.
 In cases, new species have been named in honor of people in the fossil industry, such as the trilobite Asteropyge tahiri and the artiopod Eoduslia brahimtahiri, both named after Brahim Tahiri, a Moroccan fossil exporter and the owner of the only private fossil museum in Morocco.
-Several dubious species of mosasaurs have been collected by private fossil industry in Morocco, one of which was named for its commercial finder.
-The species Hainosaurus boubker, named after commercial fossil dealer Boubker Chaibi, is currently the only Moroccan mosasaur named for a member of private industry.